 If the purchase price of the property is below £125,000, no stamp duty is payable.
 The 2% stamp duty rate applies on the purchase price between £125,001 to £250,00.
 This rises to 5% on the price between £250,001 to £925,000.
 10% is then payable for property priced from £925,001 and £1,500,000, and a 12% stamp duty rate on property purchases priced at £1,500,001 and above.
 Note that the amount of stamp duty that needs to be paid only applies to the part of the property price falling into each band.

-Do you have to pay SDLT on commercial property?
+Do you pay SDLT on a commercial property?

 Yes.
 The current SDLT threshold for non-residential land and properties is £150,000.
 The same rates above apply on how much SDLT you have to pay.

 Stamp duty for second homes

 If you are purchasing additional residential properties, including second homes and buy-to-let properties, you will have to pay an extra 3% Stamp Duty on top of the current rates tabled above for each band.

 IThe increased rate is added to properties bought for £40,000 or more and doesn’t apply to caravans, mobile homes or houseboats.

 IIf you’re buying a new main residence, but the sale of your previous main residence is delayed, you will have to pay the higher Stamp Duty tax rate because you’ll own two properties.